-2017 has brought more than its share of floods, wildfires, earthquakes and other disasters.
-Although Sacramento was largely spared this year, many nearby communities were no so lucky.
+Recent years have brought more than their share of floods, wildfires, earthquakes and other disasters.
+Although Sacramento has been largely spared, many nearby communities have not been so lucky.

-The 2017 Northern California Wildfires Helping Handbook (also available in Spanish), prepared by the law firm Morrison & Foerster LLP, provides information about many of the legal issues that disaster victims may face.
-It addresses many of the common questions and problems faced by those affected by natural disasters.
-Although this handbook was prepared in response to the recent wildfires in Northern California, much of the information would apply in any type of disaster.
+The law firm Morrison & Foerster LLP, and prepared a series of Helping Handbooks that provide information about many of the legal issues that disaster victims may face.
+They address many of the common questions and problems faced by those affected by natural disasters.

 All of this can be very overwhelming.
 Luckily, both the American Bar Association and the California State Bar Association provide hotlines offering free legal assistance for disaster survivors.
 Callers to the hotlines can get help with legal issues such as FEMA and other government benefits, home repair contracts, insurance claims, replacement of legal documents, consumer protection issues, mortgage-foreclosure problems, and landlord-tenant issues.